-Current CBT Studies at TIP Research Lab
+Current CBT-based Studies Taking Place at TIP Research Lab

 Neurocognitive and Neurophysiological Effects of Cognitive Behavioural Therapy for Psychosis